Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Irreducibility and aperiodicity of the MUCOGARCH volatility process

+So far we have assumed away the issue of irreducibility and aperiodicity focusing on establishing a Foster-Lyapunov drift condition to obtain geometric ergodicity.
+As this is intrinsically related to the question of the existence of transition densities and support theorems, this is a very hard problem of its own.
+In our case the degeneracy of the noise, i.e. that all jumps of the L\'evy process are rank one and that thus the jump distribution has no absolutely continuous component, makes our case particularly challenging.

-We now establish conditions for the irreducibility and aperiodicity of $Y$.
-For this we have to assume that our driving L\'evy process $L$ is of compound Poisson type.
+We now establish sufficient conditions for the irreducibility and aperiodicity of $Y$ by combining at least $d$ jumps to get an absolutely continuous component of the increments.

-\begin{theorem}[Irreducibility and Aperiodicity] Let $Y$ be a MUCOGARCH volatility process driven by a compound Poisson process $L$ and with $A\in GL_d(\R)$.
+\begin{theorem}[Irreducibility and Aperiodicity] Let $Y$ be a MUCOGARCH volatility process driven by a compound Poisson process $L$ and with $A\in GL_d(\R)$, $\Re(\sigma(B))<0$.
 If the jump distribution of $L$ has a non-trivial absolutely continuous component equivalent to the Lebesgue measure on $\R^d$, then $Y$ is irreducible with respect to the Lebesgue measure on $\s_d^+$ and aperiodic. \end{theorem}

-We soften the conditions on the jump distribution of the Compound Poisson process:
+We can soften the conditions on the jump distribution of the Compound Poisson process:

-\begin{cor} Let $Y$ be a MUCOGARCH volatility process driven by a compound Poisson process $L$ and with $A\in GL_d(\R)$.
-If the jump distribution of $L$ has a non-trivial absolutely continuous component and the density of the component w.r.t. the Lebesgue measure on $\R^d$ is strictly positive in a neighborhood of zero, then $Y$ is irreducible w.r.t. the Lebesgue measure restricted to an open neighborhood of zero in $\s_d^+$ and aperiodic. \end{cor}
+\begin{cor} Let $Y$ be a MUCOGARCH volatility process driven by a compound Poisson process $L$ and with $A\in GL_d(\R)$, $\Re(\sigma(B))<0$.
+If the jump distribution of $L$ has a non-trivial absolutely continuous component equivalent to the Lebesgue measure on $\R^d$ restricted to an open neighborhood of zero, then $Y$ is irreducible w.r.t. the Lebesgue measure restricted to an open neighborhood of zero in $\s_d^+$ and aperiodic. \end{cor}